Joint Custody vs Legal Guardianship: What’s the difference?

 2. What decision-making rights do legal guardians have as opposed to those with joint custody?

-When a parent has custody of a child, that also means they have rights to make decisions for that child.
+When a parent has custody of a child, that also means they have the right to make decisions for that child.
 These include both day-to-day decisions and more major life decisions, such as where the child should attend school, what healthcare they should receive, and what religion, if any, they should belong to.
-In a joint custody situation, both parents will need to reach a conclusion together on these decisions.
+In a joint custody situation, both parents will need to conclude together on these decisions.

 3. How is custody or guardianship of a child decided?